 The hike up to Laguna 69

 A few days before, we did a hike up to Rainbow Mountain.
 It was an amazing experience and it was completely worth the 80-90 minute hike up to 5,200 meters (17,060 feet).
 But it was challenging.
-The altitude definitely got to us.
-And we’d already been at altitude for about three weeks prior to doing the hike.
+The altitude definitely got to us even though we’d already been at altitude in Cusco for about three weeks prior to doing the hike.

 Laguna 69 is 4,600 meters or about 14,000 feet high.
 The problem is that most people only come to Huaraz for a day or two and usually just to do the day trip to Laguna 69.
 In other words, they rarely have time to adjust to the altitude.
 On our trip, a few people didn’t even make it to the hilly part before giving up.